chscit12/EZStore/Readme.md

 # EZStore
 ## whats that?
-EZStore is a Javascript library that offers an easy to use store module.
+EZStore is an observable key value store implementation.

 ## how can i use it?
 ```